swcarpentry/r-novice-gapminder/04-seeking-help.md

 > * To be able read R helpfiles for functions and special operators.
 > * To be able to use CRAN taskviews to identify packages to solve a problem.
 > * To be able to seek help from your peers
+>

 ### Reading Help files

-There are various ways to seek help on R.
+Previously, I showed you the `read.table` function for reading in files.
+But how did I know what arguments to use?

+R, and every package, provide help files for functions.
 To search for help on a function from a specific function that is in a package loaded into your namespace (your interactive R session):

 ~~~ {.r}
 ?function_name